mawmark/passports/passport-service/README.md

 Therefore I downloaded a simple firefox extension which allows us to define these operations from the browser.
 I decided against a command line client at this stage which I have used before (there are a few out there) although I would use one of these for automated testing.

+* run the database (mvn exec:java)
-* run application in eclipse (or package and run as jar)
+* run application in eclipse (or package and run as jar) (mvn spring-boot:run)
 * From browser access rest client (chrome://restclient/content/restclient.html)
 * The client has some saved favourites for each operation

 Steps
 -
 Keep it simple to start with.
 Create a simple spring boot application
 Implement the data model as specified.
 Create a cache object which will provide the features needed by the REST api.
 Implement a test class for the cache.